hzqst/metamod-fallguys/README_ASEXT.md

 }
 ```

-//Now you can register hook from AngelScript map script or plugin :
+Now you can register hook from AngelScript map script or plugin :

 ```angelscript